 When searching for trade marks, also try to locate unregistered common law trade marks that may be used in Australia (because, as noted above, trade mark use can confer rights on the user at common law that may still be infringed by use of that mark or a deceptively similar mark).

 Not all uses of a trade mark infringe a trade mark registration.
-Section 122 of the TM Act sets out defences to an infringement claim.
+The TM Act (s 122) sets out defences to an infringement claim.
 These defences include:

 •use in good faith of a predecessor in business’ name or place of business;